POSIT: Promotion of Semantic Item Tail via Adversarial Learning: Adversarial Learning Approach

+Building upon the need to maintain a small Lipschitz constant, we introduce a specific design to further regulate the constant, and thus control the variation in the model's outputs.
+Our design merges both normalization techniques and bounded activation functions (such as Sigmoid) to naturally filter outliers.
+This normalization aims to center the input value ranges to zero before activation.
+Functions such as the sigmoid are employed to bound the output range, capping extremely large inputs, while having minimal impact on values near the average, which often signify outliers.

-Specifically, we combine normalization and bounded activation functions (e.g. Sigmoid) for filtering outliers.
-The idea of applying normalization before activations is to tune the value range of the inputs.
-Functions like Sigmoid will bound the output range and cap extremely large inputs, but less affect the values close to the average.
-Such large values usually indicates outliers.
-Denote the normalization operator as $n(x)=\tau\frac{x-\mu(x)}{\sigma(x)}$ where $\mu$ and $\sigma$ represents mean and standard deviation and $\tau$ an hyper-parameter, Hyperbolic Tangent function as $t(x)$, Sigmoid function as $s(x)$ and Fully Connected Layer as $H(x)$.
-Such operator combinations can be $t \circ n(x)$ or $s \circ n(x)$ depending on the desired output range.
-Note that we use an hyper-parameter $\tau$ to further control the degree of deviation of inputs.
-A larger $\tau$ filter more outliers.
-For the adversary, we choose $a(x) = t \circ n \circ H_2 \circ s \circ n \circ H_1(x) $, we also compare different choices of structures in Figure~\ref{fig:compare_arch}.
+We define the normalization operator as $n(x)=\tau\frac{x-\mu(x)}{\sigma(x)}$, where $\mu$ ($\sigma$) represents the mean (standard deviation) and $\tau$ is a hyperparameter.
+We also define the hyperbolic tangent function $t(x)$, the sigmoid function $s(x)$, and the fully connected layer $H(x)$.
+These combinations of operators can be manifested as $t \circ n(x)$ or $s \circ n(x)$, depending on the desired output range.
+In addition, we utilize the hyperparameter $\tau$ to exert control over the degree of deviation of the inputs.
+A larger $\tau$ will filter out more outliers.
+For the adversarial component, we select $a(x) = t \circ n \circ H_2 \circ s \circ n \circ H_1(x)$, and different structural choices are compared in Figure~\ref{fig:compare_arch}.

-In algorithm~\ref{alg:proc}, we show the details of the algorithm.
-We sample a batch of users in line 4 and estimate the advantage score in Line 5.
+In the algorithm~\ref{alg:proc}, we show the details of the algorithm.
+We sample a batch of users in line 4 and estimate the advantage score in line 5.
 Line 6 normalizes the weights for stable optimization.
 In lines 7-9, we follow the optimization as described in eq.(\ref{eq:coupling1}).
 We will update the learning rate and save the best model after each epoch.